 - Russia is developing, and already operating, an advanced tracking system to monitor air and water movement.
-The system, developed by Russian defense manufacturer Almaz-Antey, specializes in short-range counterattacks on air and sea missiles.444 Radio-radar units and an air defense missile regiment equipped with S-300 missile systems were put on combat duty on the Franz Joseph Land, Novaya Zemlya, Severnaya Zemlya and New Siberian Islands archipelagos.445 - By the end of 2017, the upgrade to the Tor-M2DT anti-missile system for Arctic applications will be completed.446
+The system, developed by Russian defense manufacturer Almaz-Antey, specializes in short-range counterattacks on air and sea missiles.525 Radio-radar units and an air defense missile regiment equipped with S-300 missile systems were put on combat duty on the Franz Joseph Land, Novaya Zemlya, Severnaya Zemlya and New Siberian Islands archipelagos.526 - In Russia's process of transitioning to the Tor-M2DT anti-missile system for Arctic applications, fire trials were successfully completed in February of 2018.
+527

-Complex Arctic monitoring and control system by 2025447
+Complex Arctic monitoring and control system by 2025528